Skip to main content

 I'm doing a canned-food drive.
 Does this policy affect me?

 Yes.
-Technically the policy covers something called in-kind donations of goods.
-You need to register that you are collecting canned food.
+The policy covers something called in-kind donations of goods.
+You must register that you are collecting canned food.

 I'm doing a profit-share with a local business.
 Does this policy affect me?